Practices that threaten our wildlife

 Invasive animals

 Introduced pest animals place considerable pressure on native wildlife.
 While some impacts have been well documented, the true impact of invasive animals on Queensland's environment is unknown and difficult to quantify.
-Invasive species such as foxes and feral cats, prey on native fauna and have been implicated in the decline or extinction of at least 17 native species.
+Invasive species such as foxes and feral cats prey on native fauna and have been implicated in the decline or extinction of at least 17 native species.
 Feral pig predation of marine turtle nests is one of the main threats facing marine turtle populations in Queensland.
-Cane toads compete for food, shelter and breeding sites with native animals.
-This is thought to be an important factor in the decline of many native animals, particularly the decline in number of some native frogs.
+Cane toads compete for food, shelter and breeding sites with native animals, particularly native frogs.
 Pest fish, such as carp, tilapia and mosquito fish, compete for resources, degrade fish habitat, predate on native fish species and introduce and spread diseases and parasites.

-The Australian Government has listed the impacts of some invasive species as a key threatening process under the Environment Protection and Biodiversity Act 1999 (EBPC Act) and threat abatement plans have been developed.
+The Australian Government has listed the impacts of some invasive animals as a key threatening process under the Environment Protection and Biodiversity Act 1999 (EBPC Act) and threat abatement plans have been developed.
+These include plans for feral cats, foxes, goats, rabbits, pigs, cane toads and rodents.

 Invasive plants

-Weeds can degrade native vegetation and have a detrimental impact on biodiversity.
+Terrestrial and aquatic weeds can degrade native ecosystems and have a detrimental impact on biodiversity.

-The loss and degradation of native plant and animal habitat by invasion of escaped garden plants, including aquatic plants is listed as a key threatened process and has had a listing advice developed.
+The loss and degradation of native plant and animal habitat by invasion of escaped garden plants is listed as a key threatened process under the Environment Protection and Biodiversity Act 1999 (EBPC Act).
+A threat abatement advice has been developed to provide guidance on activities and research needed to abate the threat.

 More information about invasive plants can be found on the Business Queensland website.